What is heart disease?

 - Family history

 At what age is heart disease usually diagnosed?

-With the exception of individuals with rare monogenic mutations, heart disease does not usually result in a “heart attack” until someone is, at the earliest, in their 40’s and 50’s– eg, the average age at first heart attack is 65.6 years old for men and 72.0 for women.
+With the exception of individuals with rare monogenic mutations, coronary heart disease does not usually result in a myocardial infarction (MI) or “heart attack” until someone is, at the earliest, in their 40’s and 50’s– eg, the average age at first heart attack is 65.6 years old for men and 72.0 for women.

 How does my family history impact my risk for heart disease?

 A Danish population registry study following 4.4 million people found that having at least one 1st-degree relative (parent or sibling) with a history of a heart attack increases someone’s risk of a heart attack by 1.52 fold.
 The risk increased the younger the age at which a relative experienced an MI and the more relatives that were affected.

 How do my genetics impact my risk for heart disease?

 The heritability of coronary artery disease is estimated to be between 40% and 60% based on an analysis of 20,966 twin pairs drawn from the Swedish Twin Registry.
 Orchid’s GRS for CAD includes 1,107,562 variants and was developed based on the variants identified in a study that analyzed genomes of about 184,000 individuals of European ancestry affected by CAD.
 Orchid’s GRS does not cover the traditional monogenic causes of heart disease like familial hypercholesterolemia, which occurs in about 0.4% of the population.

 Is there anything I can do to reduce my child’s risk of developing heart disease?

 As explained in the coronary artery disease whitepaper, genetics plays an important role in determining the risk of coronary heart disease.
 Using Orchid’s embryo screening scoring, you can prioritize the embryo with the lowest genetic risk profile for heart disease and potentially reduce their risk of coronary artery disease.